-With today being the exciting release day of my second Game Hunter book, I thought I would share a few of my thoughts that went into writing Showtime.
+With today being the exciting release day of my second Game Hunter book, I thought I would share a few of my thoughts that went into writing Green Dawn.

 Game Hunter One introduced the zombies, the main characters, the paranormal situation they found themselves in, and the terrible reasons behind it all.
 It all also built up to the moment when the Game Hunter company were ready to begin the first in a series of three deadly shows that would be played live on TV within the dark dystopian City of London.

 Therefore, I decided to get the first game going fairly early in the book.
 And it actually takes up the vast majority of Game Hunter 2.
-That is why I titled the book SHOWTIME.
+That is why I titled the book Green Dawn.

 When writing these Game Hunter novels, I like to keep several things going: pace, savage excitement and humour between (I hope) interesting characters; with a few twists and betrayals to keep it interesting.